-With some imagination (replace print with online) this sounds like the job description of an information designer.
-It is the information designer’s task “to divide up and organize and interpret this mass of printed matter in such a way that the reader will have a good chance of finding what is of interest to him”.
+With some imagination (replace print with online) this sounds like the job description of a web designer.
+It is the web designer’s task “to divide up and organize and interpret this mass of printed matter in such a way that the reader will have a good chance of finding what is of interest to him”.

 Typography has one plain duty before it and that is to convey information in writing.
 No argument or consideration can absolve typography from this duty.
 A printed work which cannot be read becomes a product without purpose.

-Optimizing typography is optimizing readability, accessibility, usability(!), overall graphic balance.
-Organizing blocks of text and combining them with pictures, isn’t that what graphic designers, usability specialists, information architects do?
+Optimizing typography is optimizing readability, accessibility, usability(!), and overall graphic balance.
+Organizing blocks of text and combining them with pictures… Isn’t that what graphic designers, usability specialists, information architects do?
 So why is it such a neglected topic?